borisyurkevich/borisy.net/_posts/2021-07-11-tabs-management.md

 date: 2021-07-11T11:31:27+0100
 ---

 There's a macOS update coming with a huge Safari redesign.
-Some people would There's a macOS update coming with a huge Safari redesign.
 Some people would call it controversial.
 I won't cover the Safari redesign, as I am mostly sure, Apple is going to reverse this decision either before public release or, more likely, in a subsequent major macOS update.
 The design of UX can change, how you use your applications can stick with you for your entire life.

 One of a way I like to use any desktop operating system is having multiple windows open for a single application.
 Let's take the most commonly used application, such as a web browser.
 Whenever I have a problem or a topic to research, I hit Command + N and start web search in the first tab, and open results in new tabs, keeping each window dedicated to a separate task.
 It requires management but this gives me 2 killer benefits.